 Investments in associates are those entities over which the Company has or is deemed to have significant influence but not control over, the financial and operating policies.
 Investments in associates are held as part of the Company's investments portfolio and carried in the consolidated statement of financial position at fair value even though the Company may have significant influence over the companies.
-This treatment is permitted by International Accounting Standards ("IAS") 28 Investment in Associates, which allows investments held by venture capital or similar organizations to be excluded from its scope where those investments are designated, upon initial recognition, as at fair value through profit or loss and subsequently they are accounted for in accordance with IFRS 9, with changes in fair value recognized in the consolidated statement of comprehensive income (loss) within unrealized gains or losses on investments.
+This treatment is permitted by IAS 28 Investment in Associates, which allows investments held by venture capital or similar organizations to be excluded from its scope where those investments are measured at fair value through profit or loss in accordance with IFRS 9, with changes in fair value recognized in the consolidated statement of comprehensive income (loss) within unrealized gains or losses on investments.

-(g) Revenue recognition:
+(h) Revenue recognition:

 Purchases and sales of investments are recognized on the settlement date.
 Realized gains and losses on disposal of investments and unrealized gains and losses in the value of investments are reflected in the consolidated statement of comprehensive income and are calculated on an average cost basis.
 Upon disposal of an investment, previously recognized unrealized gains or losses are reversed, so as to recognize the full realized gain or loss in the period of disposition.
 All transaction costs associated with the acquisition and disposition of investments are expensed to the consolidated statement of comprehensive income as incurred.
 Dividend income is recorded on the ex-dividend date and when the right to receive the dividend has been established.
-Interest income, other income and income from securities lending are recorded on an accrual basis.
+Interest income, other income, and income from securities lending are recorded on an accrual basis.

-(h) Income taxes:
+(i) Income taxes: